neddenriep/mongo-to-postgres/README.md

 As is it should handle polymorphic relationships, habtm, has many, and embeds many.

 The tasks assume that models inherit from ActiveRecord::Base and that BSON ids are unique across all collections and embedded collections.

+See the SD Ruby talk and slides (To be posted) for more info.